epiverse/bcra-js/packages/bcra/README.md

 The **absolute risk** is the probability (expressed as a percentage from 0-100) that the individual will develop invasive breast cancer during the projection interval.

 **Example Interpretation:**
-- `absoluteRisk: 2.5` means a **2.5% chance** of developing breast cancer from `initialAge` to `projectionEndAge`
+- `absoluteRisk: 1.73` means a **1.73% chance** of developing breast cancer from `initialAge` to `projectionEndAge`
-- For a 5-year projection (age 40 to 45), an absolute risk of 1.2% means approximately 12 out of 1,000 women with similar characteristics would develop breast cancer
+- For a 5-year projection (age 40 to 45), an absolute risk of 1.73% means approximately 17 out of 1,000 women with similar characteristics in the US population would develop invasive breast cancer

 #### Relative Risk

 **Relative risk** values indicate how much higher (or lower) the individual's risk is compared to a woman with "average" risk factors:

-- `relativeRiskUnder50: 1.5` means **1.5× higher risk** than average for ages < 50
+- `relativeRiskUnder50: 4.78` means **4.78× higher risk** than average for ages < 50
 - `relativeRiskAtOrAbove50: 0.8` means **0.8× (20% lower)** risk than average for ages ≥ 50

 #### Pattern Number